nhoening/StoSim/doc/qa/what.rst

 From you Nicessa only needs:

   * An executable to perform a typical run of your simulation
-  * A configuration file, so Nicessa knows about your experiment: where the code is, which variable settings you want to use and what of the result data you want to plot or test statistically.
+  * A configuration file, so Nicessa knows about your experiment: where the code is, which parameter settings you want to use and what of the result data you want to plot or test statistically.

-It is in particular targeting the class of simulations which are *stochastic* (in that the research problem has a probabilistic nature) and *combinatorial* (in that complexity makes the analysis of many variable settings necessary to answer research questions).
+It is in particular targeting the class of simulations which are *stochastic* (in that the research problem has a probabilistic nature) and *combinatorial* (in that complexity makes the analysis of many parameter settings necessary to answer research questions).

 Nicessa has been developed at the Vrije Universiteit Amsterdam and the CWI Amsterdam, where it has been used for several publications and extended with feedback.
 It is open-source and extensively documented.